bposzewiecka/PhaseDancerSimulator/README.md

 ### Step 5: Starting the Snakemake workflow

-To start the Snakemake workflow, the following line of code should be executed with the *number_of_threads* replaced by the maximum number of threads that workflow can use.
+To start the Snakemake workflow, the following line of code should be executed with the *number_of_threads* replaced by the maximum number of threads that can be used.

 ```
 snakemake --cores number_of_threads